Jean-Claude Malbet: Career

-He played for French club Sporting Union Agen Lot-et-Garonne and he was part of SU Agen Lot-et-Garonne side which won the French Rugby Union Championship titles in 1961-62, 1964-65 and 1965-66.
+He played for French club Sporting Union Agen Lot-et-Garonne and he was part of SU Agen Lot-et-Garonne side which won the French Rugby Union Championship titles in 1961-62, 1964–65 and 1965-66.

 He made his international debut against South Africa on 22 July 1967 in the tour of South Africa.
 After his retirement from rugby, he became a car salesman and later ventured into motor vehicle dealership.
-He also served as the CEO of the Ford Agent in France.
+He also was the CEO of the Ford Agent in France.